technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     +++az login+++

     **Note**: If see WARNING: A web browser has been opened at https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize.
-Please continue the login in the web browser.
+    Please continue the log in to the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with az login --use-device-code

     ![](./media/image1.jpeg)

-2. This command will take you to the default browser to login.
-Login with your Azure subscription account.
+2. This command will take you to the default browser to log in.
+Log in with your Azure subscription account.

     ![](./media/image2.jpeg)